Tools & Supplies

 Best inner cap puller is the machinist's masterpiece sold by Peter Amis (contact at The Pen Sac Co., at around $250.
 A copy is also available from Sherrell Tyree and Joel Hamilton.
 A cheaper but decidedly cruder alternative was formerly offered by FPH in three sizes, at around $40 each.
 Many pen mechanics use taps instead, which are less likely to cause the inner cap to expand and bind -- but correct sizing is essential.

 In the UK, a wide selection of parts and high quality tools is available through Laurence Oldfield, along with the most authoritative pen repair books in print.
 In the USA, Pentooling offers an ever-growing selection of tools and parts.

-Nib smoothing disks: One can get coarse grades of abrasives (5000-10,000 grit) at a hobby shop, or one can use a fine Arkansas stone.
+Nib smoothing sheets: One can get reasonably grades of abrasives (5000-10,000 grit) at a hobby shop, or one can use a fine Arkansas stone.
 Too often, however, once a nib has been so treated, there is a residual drag -- something finer is needed, and sometimes is all that is needed.
-That something we stumbled across a number of years ago: paper-thin mylar disks coated with ultrafine industrial diamonds.
+That something we stumbled across a number of years ago: paper-thin mylar sheet coated with ultrafine industrial diamonds.
 They are durable, usable wet or dry, and can leave a properly shaped nib gliding across the paper like ice on ice.
-Click here for information and purchase.
+Click here for information and to purchase.

-O-Rings and other seals for Touchdown, Snorkel, PFM, and plunger-filling pens: Click here for information and purchase.
+O-Rings and other seals for Touchdown, Snorkel, PFM, and plunger-filling pens, as well as European-style piston-fillers and safety pens: Click here for information and to purchase.

 Those flat cardboard boxes with the inserts, with slots for twelve pens?
 They are available once again, at around $6 each.
 Gary Lehrer is the source.
 He also sells economical glass-topped versions that hold 12 or 24 pens.